dylanmtaylor/dylanmtaylor.github.io/blog-source/_posts/2020-06-13-how_to_create_a_vultr_server_and_provision_it_using_ansible.markdown

     - gui
     - cleanup
 ```

+Note that the braces should not have a space between them in the actual file; this is to fix a rendering issue on my blog.

 This can be run using `ansible-playbook playbook.yml` as usual.
 The interesting bit here is the the `servers` host group actually needs to start out empty.
 In my current deployment method, I start out with the servers like populated with the IP address of the server I have sitting out there ready for provisioning.
 Then the roles are executed against the server in the host group.